IBK Special Advisor to the President of the Kyokushin Budokai All-Round Fighting section and Examination Committee.

 With his appointed Board: Hanshi Tom Madsen, Kancho Eric Van Vaerenbergh, and Hanshi Marc Howes

-Grades: Hachidan (8th Dan 八段) Kyokushin Budokai, Yondan (4th Dan 四段) Ashihara Karate, Sandan (3rd Dan 参段/三) Tsuyoi Ryu Karate and a Shodan (1st Dan 初段) Wado Ryu Karate
+Grades: Kudan (9th Dan 九段) Kyokushin Budokai Goshin Do, Hachidan (8th Dan 八段) Kyokushin Budokai, Yondan (4th Dan 四段) Ashihara Karate, Sandan (3rd Dan 参段/三) Tsuyoi Ryu Karate and a Shodan (1st Dan 初段) Wado Ryu Karate

-Hanshi Marc Howes accepts his award.
-He dedicated to Kaicho Jon Bluming
+Hanshi Marc Howes accepts his award, which he dedicated to Kaicho Jon Bluming